South Boston: Public housing

 South Boston is home to some of the oldest public housing in the United States.
 In the last 30 years, they have changed from having a mostly Irish-American population to a more ethnically mixed population.
 The housing facilities are under the control of the Boston Housing Authority (BHA) and include West Broadway which was built in 1949 and occupies 20 acre, West Ninth Street (these three facilities are next to each other and commonly called D street), Old Colony which was built in 1941, and Mary Ellen McCormack, which is the BHA's oldest development, being constructed in 1936.
 It was originally called Old Harbor Village.

 Other developments are Harbor Point (in Dorchester), Foley and Monsignor Powers.

 As of the June 26, 2014, city officials and civilians officially celebrated the completion of the second phase of construction and redevelopment of the Old Colony housing project that took place in the neighborhood of South Boston that began construction back in 2009.
-The phase two completion was a huge milestone because this phase included important aspects such as high-efficiency affordable housing in town-house style and four-story elevator buildings.
+The phase two completion included high-efficiency affordable housing in town-house style and four-story elevator buildings.
 Part of this project was funded by a HOPE VI grant which ensured $22-million for the project to build these new public houses for the citizens of South Boston, replacing 223 original apartments along Old Colony Avenue up to Dorchester Street and over to Reverend Burke Street which were demolished.
-These new, affordable housing units are some of the most environmentally friendly public houses in the entire Commonwealth.
+These new, affordable housing units are some of the most environmentally-friendly public houses in the entire Commonwealth.
 In the future, the Boston Housing Authority and its partners are looking to redevelop the remaining 453 original housing units in South Boston.

 Transportation

 South Boston is served by two Massachusetts Bay Transportation Authority Red Line rapid transit stations: Broadway and Andrew.
-MBTA bus service links these stations to nearby residential areas via bus routes 5, 7, 9, 10, 11.
+MBTA bus service links these stations to nearby residential areas via bus routes 7, 9, 10, 11.

 The MBTA Silver Line, a Bus rapid transit service, connects the South Boston Waterfront with South Station via a bus tunnel beneath Congress St. and Boston Logan International Airport in neighboring East Boston via the Massachusetts Turnpike and the Ted Williams Tunnel.